Master of Science

-As an MS student in the Applied Physics program at the NYU Polytechnic School of Engineering, you will be prepared to master and apply the most fundamental and influential science.
+As an MS student in the Applied Physics program at the NYU Tandon School of Engineering, you will be prepared to master and apply the most fundamental and influential science.
 You will learn in an innovative environment and gain the skills needed to thrive in sectors such as alternative energy, physics-based nanotechnology, quantum mechanics, optical technology, health and wellness and global information technology.
 The MS Applied Physics program fosters an understanding of the evolution of the science and will emphasize modern advancements in physics, in addition to classical methods.

 The graduate program in Applied Physics strongly supports research initiatives by students.
 With only two required courses, and manifold electives, the Master of Science in Applied Physics leaves opportunities open for student-conducted research projects inspired by the range of available coursework.
 There is no better time to continue to build upon your foundation of physics as the field changes both academically and professionally.